carl-parsec/codes4book/README.md

 ## Computer Codes for *Applied Numerical Methods for PDEs* by Carl L. Gardner, Springer Nature 2024

 The WENO3 codes were developed by Jeremiah Jones and Carl Gardner, SoMSS, Arizona State University
      Email comments to carl.gardner@asu.edu
-The WENO3 implementation is based on a Fortran code of Guan-Shan Jiang and Chi-Wang Shu

 The computer programs are all self-contained for simplicity of use.
 For example, chd.m has a built-in WENO3 solver identical to the one in weno3.m.